 - Why do women have four to five million red blood cells, while men have up to six million red blood cells?

 The last question about the reproductive system has an answer: the testosterone hormone is responsible for red blood cell production.
 Since men have more testosterone than women (young adult males have a testosterone/estrogen ratio of fifty to one), men naturally produce more red blood cells.Why do women have four to five million red blood cells, while men have up to six million red blood cells?
 It has to do with testosterone levels.
 Click To Tweet

 We ponder that women’s ovaries also produce testosterone, but at lower levels than in men.
 Young girls in puberty have a higher level of the hormone estrogen, which is responsible for the development of breasts and fuller hips, than adult and menopausal women do.

-Estrogen levels also rise during pregnancy.
+Estrogen levels in the reproductive system also rise during pregnancy.
 The doctors show us lab results conducted on both the woman having a mammogram and an ultrasound from the pregnant woman.

 We see the fatty breast tissues presented in gray on the mammogram display, with the dense tissue displayed as white areas.
 The dense tissues, which develop because of hormones (especially estrogen), contain milk ducts.

-As women approach menopause and advance past childbearing age, their estrogen levels drop and fatty tissue levels increase.
+As women approach menopause and advance past childbearing age, their estrogen levels in the reproductive system drop and fatty tissue levels increase.
 Progesterone, another female hormone, regulates estrogen levels and increases breast health.

 We ponder the unique ingredients of life regarding the reproductive system, such as the hormones we have seen in the lab, which account for the differences between men and women and also play a role in childbirth.
 Look at the ultrasound.Hormones account for the differences between men and women and also play a role in childbirth.
 How did this develop and why is it so?
 Click To Tweet